 In his previous article on this topic, Joel French, R1 EVP of Patient Experience, highlighted how an electronic order-first approach supports standardized and optimized prior authorization processes and enables a higher degree of automation.
 In this blog, we’ll discuss taking intelligent automation to the next level and how it can make the prior authorization process faster and easier for patients and referring providers, while increasing reliability and reducing costs.

-Many organizations are turning to digital front door solutions, such as the R1 Patient Experience platform, to address the authorization challenge.
+Many organizations are turning to patient engagement platforms, such as R1 Entri™, the intelligent patient access solution, to address the authorization challenge.
 With a technology platform that embeds standardized and optimized revenue cycle and patient access workflows, the entire prior authorization process becomes more streamlined and efficient.
 In addition, these technology-enabled processes are well-suited for advanced automation.

 Here’s how this automated process works.
 When a physician decides that their patient needs a specialized service to facilitate diagnosis or treatment, the process begins by sending an electronic order to a rendering provider.
 Immediately upon receipt of the order, automatic, rules-based insurance validation speeds the process by running online, real-time eligibility, network and health plan checks.
 Next, sophisticated algorithms run to determine the likelihood that the payer requires a prior authorization.
 If no authorization is required, scheduling proceeds immediately.

 If an authorization is required, in most cases, the process is done manually or using health plan web portals.
 By leveraging deeper automation, “schedule-ready” status is attained faster, so the patient receives care without unnecessary delays.
 Partners like R1 help clients take advantage of intelligent automation to reduce costs and accelerate care delivery.
 R1’s technology and expertise make this possible by: